What is Chapter 13?

 What do I do if I move?

-In order for our Office to maintain current records, it is important that you notify the Trustee’s Office, in writing, as well as your attorney’s office immediately of any change of address.
+In order for our Office to maintain current records, it is important that you notify the Court and the Trustee’s Office, in writing, as well as your attorney’s office immediately of any change of address.

 Who / What are my creditors?